 “Kindergarten provides the foundation and first grade is the year that they should be reading,” McGraw explained.
 “If students are not strong readers by the end of first grade then they will likely struggle with every other subject area as well.”

 With her new Chromebooks, McGraw has seen a change in the way her students feel about reading.
 Not only do her students now have access to any book in the world but the way they are receiving their information is more interactive and engaging.

 “I am seeing the students who haven’t yet had success in reading want to read more because the new technology is fun so they are more willing to take those risks,” said McGraw.

-Now that McGraw’s wish has been granted, she is encouraging teachers throughout her district to apply for the second cycle of Fiesta Bowl Charities Wishes for Teachers that begins this Friday, October 6.
+Now that McGraw’s wish has been granted, she is encouraging teachers throughout her district to apply for the future years of the Fiesta Bowl Charities Wishes for Teachers program, which has increased its funding every year.

 “It means so much to know that the Fiesta Bowl supports you,” McGraw said.
 “There are a lot of tough jobs out there but to know the community is behind you makes going to work every day, that much better.
 I am so grateful for this program.”